Speenhamland Primary School

 - 5.3: How are speech and language therapy, occupational therapy and physiotherapy services provided?

 If a child is assigned to the service the professional will liaise with the school about times to visit, provide advice and programmes for the school to implement.
 They also provide training to staff.
-If required they will plan a programme of therapy to be implemented by themselves.
+If required they will plan a programme of therapy to be implemented.

 - 5.4: What should I do if I think my child needs to be seen by a speech and language therapist, occupational therapist or physiotherapist?